Standard 52-card deck: New-deck order (NDO)

-Major playing card manufacturers deliver new decks of playing cards arranged in "New Deck Order" (NDO) or a very close variation of it: It starts with two Jokers (if any), then ascending the Ace-to-King of Spades, Ace-to-King of Diamonds, then descending King-to-Ace of Clubs, and finally King-to-Ace of Hearts.
+Major playing card manufacturers often deliver new standard decks of playing cards arranged in "New Deck Order" (NDO) or a very close variation of it.
+It starts with the two Jokers (if any), then ascending the Ace-to-King of Spades, Ace-to-King of Diamonds, then descending King-to-Ace of Clubs, and finally King-to-Ace of Hearts.